-2 This reference contained in document UNEP/CBD/COP/10/2 should be updated at COP-10 in light of the expected decision on this item.
+$[\]underline{2}$ This reference contained in document UNEP/CBD/COP/10/2 should be updated at COP-10 in light of the expected decision on this item.

-- UNEP/CBD/SBSTTA/14/10 and summarized in the table in document UNEP/CBD/WG-RI/3/3: - (ii) Complement these global headline indicators with additional indicators which are suitable for monitoring progress towards those targets for which suitable indicators have not yet been identified, in particular in relation to the economics of biodiversity and ecosystem services and the benefits to people derived from these services; and - (iii) Develop measures (or specific indicators), in cooperation with the scientific community that could complement or substitute the existing indicators, taking into account indicators developed under other multilateral environmental agreements and international organizations and sector-based processes, and to bring these to the attention of the Executive Secretary; - (e) Further recognizes the need to draw on the conclusions of the third edition of the Global Biodiversity Outlook and other relevant assessments, to explore quantitative policy options, including assessments of the financial resources required to address the causes of biodiversity loss, to support the achievement of the post-2010 goals and targets; - (f) Requests the Executive Secretary, pending the availability of the necessary financial resources, to convene a meeting, at the earliest opportunity, of an Ad hoc Technical Expert Group3 on Indicators for the Strategic Plan 2011-2020, which shall be established in accordance with the procedures outlined in the consolidated modus operandi of SBSTTA (decision VIII/10, annex III), with full participation by developing countries, in particular the least developed and small island developing States among them, and countries with economies in transition, taking into account the need to draw upon the experience of the members of the 2010 Biodiversity Indicators Partnership and other relevant international organizations, also building on the outcomes of the Reading workshop, and to report to the Subsidiary Body on Scientific, Technical and Technological Advice prior to its fifteenth meeting, as most appropriate to contribute to the functions of this body and in particular to the timely implementation, monitoring and review of the Strategic Plan for the period 2011-2020 and MYPOW of the Convention.
-The Ad Hoc Technical Expert Group has the following terms of reference: - (i) Provide advice on the further development of indicators agreed through decisions VII/30 and VIII/15 and the information contained in annex III of document UNEP/CBD/SBSTTA/14/10, where necessary in the context in the Strategic Plan for the period 2011-2020; - (ii) Suggest additional indicators that have been, or could be, developed where necessary to constitute a coherent framework designed to assess progress towards targets of the Strategic Plan 2011-2020 for which the current suite of indicators is not adequate, noting the lack of agreed indicators for ecosystem services, making use, where appropriate, of the indicators developed by other multilateral environmental agreements, organizations, or processes; - (iii) Develop further guidance and propose options for the establishment of mechanisms to support Parties in their efforts to develop national indicators and associated biodiversity monitoring and reporting systems, in support of setting of targets, according to national priorities and capacities, and monitoring of progress towards them;
+(iii) Develop measures (or specific indicators), in cooperation with the scientific community that could complement or substitute the existing indicators, taking into account indicators developed under other multilateral environmental agreements and international organizations and sector-based processes, and to bring these to the attention of the Executive Secretary;para pending

+(e) Further recognizes the need to draw on the conclusions of the third edition of the Global Biodiversity Outlook and other relevant assessments, to explore quantitative policy options, including assessments of the financial resources required to address the causes of biodiversity loss, to support the achievement of the post-2010 goals and targets;

+(f) Requests the Executive Secretary, pending the availability of the necessary financial resources, to convene a meeting, at the earliest opportunity, of an Ad hoc Technical Expert Group3 on Indicators for the Strategic Plan 2011-2020, which shall be established in accordance with the procedures outlined in the consolidated modus operandi of SBSTTA (decision VIII/10, annex III), with full participation by developing countries, in particular the least developed and small island developing States among them, and in countries with economies in transition, taking into account the need to draw upon the experience of the members of the 2010 Biodiversity Indicators Partnership and other relevant international organizations, also building on the outcomes of the Reading workshop, and to report to the Subsidiary Body on Scientific, Technical and Technological Advice prior to its fifteenth meeting, as most appropriate to contribute to the functions of this body and in particular to the timely implementation, monitoring and review of the SP 2011-2020 and MYPOW of the Convention.
+The Ad hoc Technical Expert Group has the following terms of reference:

+- Provide advice on the further development of indicators agreed through decisions VII/30 and VIII/15 and the information contained in annex III of document UNEP/CBD/SBSTTA/14/10, where necessary in the context in the SP 2011-2020; - (ii) Suggest additional indicators that have been, or could be, developed where necessary to constitute a coherent framework designed to assess progress towards targets of the SP 2011-2020 for which the current suite of indicators is not adequate, making use, where appropriate, of the indicators developed by other multilateral environmental agreements, organizations, or processes.
+[Areas of special interest in this regard have been identified and include the economics of biodiversity and ecosystem services and the contribution of ecosystem services to human wellbeing, including food security, health and nutrition and local livelihoods]; - (iii) Develop further guidance and propose options for the establishment of mechanisms to support Parties in their efforts to develop national indicators and associated biodiversity monitoring and reporting systems, in support of setting of targets, according to national priorities and capacities, and monitoring of progress towards them; - (iv) Provide advice on the strengthening of linkages between global and national indicator development and reporting;

-3 SBSTTA notes that the convening of an AHTEG has financial implications and is therefore subject to a decision by the Conference of the Parties.
-SBSTTA also wishes to refer to a list of all recommendations that have financial implications prepared by the Secretariat in accordance with paragraphs 11 and 12 of decision VIII/10.
+3 SBSTTA notes that the convening of an AHTEG has financial implications and, given limited financial resources, wishes to prioritize such recommendations in the light of a list of all recommendations that have financial implications circulated before the end of SBSTTA-14, prepared in accordance with paragraphs 11 and 12 of decision VIII/10.